What is Technological Progress?

 Innovation may be used synonymously with “invention” or may refer to discovering a new way in which to use or apply existing technology.
 Everett Rogers thought of innovation as an idea, behavior, or product that appears new to its potential adopter.
 There are five main attributes of innovative technology: Relative Advantage, Compatibility, Complexity, Trialability, and Observability.

 - Relative advantage means the product or behavior is perceived as being better than the alternatives by the person adopting the innovation.
 Better can mean a lot of different things.
 It can be a device that can peel a potato faster so it saves time or a seat belt that offers the advantage of greater safety.

 - Compatibility refers to how the innovation aligns with the adopter’s lifestyle.

-- Complexity is how easy or difficult in innovation is to understand.
-The easier and innovation is to understand and use, the more likely it is to be adopted.
+- Complexity is how easy or difficult innovation is to understand.
+The easier an innovation is to understand and use, the more likely it is to be adopted.
 Complex innovations face an additional challenge to mainstream adoption.

-Diffusion pertains to the spread of technology through a society or industry.
-It is the process by which a new idea, product, or behavior is accepted by the new market.
-Technology diffusion means the spread of usage/application of new technology from its current user to the other.
-The diffusion of innovation theory, introduced by Everett Rogers, explains how different groups of people adopt innovation in different ways.
+Diffusion pertains to the spread of technology throughout a society or industry.
+It is the process by which a new idea, product, or behavior is accepted by the market.
+Technology diffusion means the spread of usage/application of new technology from its current user to others.

 How to Measure Technological Progress

-The most common method used to measure technological progress (TFP growth) is through the Solow Residual.
+One of the most common methods used to measure technological progress is through the Solow Residual.
 The Solow Residual method works under the assumption that all changes in output that can’t be explained by changes in the capital stock or changes in the number of workers must be due to technological progress.
-The method uses a simple linear regression to estimate TFP growth.
+The method uses a simple linear regression to estimate growth.